 This lesson will explain the psychology behind good lighting design and will help you create the right effect in your space.
 You will become familiar with the various types of light fixtures available and learn to select from the many types of artificial light sources on the market today.
 Then you will learn to incorporate some of the requirements of the Americans with Disabilities Act into the home.
 You will also learn how to adapt spaces for users with more specific disabilities to allow them to gain independence through your design choices.

 Learn about green design through the efficient use of energy and natural resources.
 Then you will be given practical advice on how to set up and run your own interior design business.
 You’ll get suggestions on how to set up your studio, advice on how to look the part, and practical recommendations for outfitting your space.
 You will be given suggestions on how to market yourself and set your own price structure.
 Finally you will learn to navigate the construction process with your contractors, clients, and vendors.

 Sarah Smallwood is a licensed interior designer and design strategist.
-She has a bachelor’s degree in interior design and a minor in architecture and is currently pursuing her MFA in Design Management.
+She has a bachelor’s degree in interior design and a minor in architecture and an MFA in Design Management.
 Sarah’s passion lies in the area of hospitality design, and her work encompasses a wide range of projects ranging from small independent hotels to large international hospitality chains (such as Marriott International) to the Cosmopolitan casino on the Las Vegas strip.
 She has worked for leading design and architecture firms in Dallas, Seattle, and New York City, as well as retail clients including Nordstrom.
 In addition, she has designed interiors for corporations, senior housing projects, and urban condominium projects.
 She independently works with individuals and families to help them create uniquely personalized homes.